Consulting Project Award Winner

 The Department's annual Consulting Award was presented to Ph.D. candidate Enakshi Saha on Friday, June 1, 2018, at 1:00 pm in Jones 304.
 Congratulations, Enakshi!

 Congratulations to our Harper Fellow!

-Statistics PhD Vivak Patel has been awarded the prestigious Harper Dissertation Fellowship for 2017-18.
+Statistics PhD Christopher McKennan has been awarded the prestigious Harper Dissertation Fellowship for 2018-19.
 The University-wide competition awards financial support toward the completion of the candidate's dissertation.

-The David Wallace Award for Applied Statistics is given annually to two graduate students working on applications of statistics in scientific domains.
-This year's award was given to Christopher McKennan for his work on analysis of asthma genetics and genomics datasets and to Wanting Xu for her work on statistical analysis of high-frequency voltage measurements from an electrical circuit exhibiting chaotic behavior.
-This award was established thanks to a generous donation by Statistics alumnus, David Frohardt-Lane (MS, 2000).
+The Department's David Wallace Award for Applied Statistics is given yearly to graduate students working on applications of statistics in scientific domains.
+The award includes a supplement to the student's summer support.
+This year, the award was given to Lei Sun for his work in genomics and for his research at the intersection of arts, culture and science, and to Tae Kim for her research on copy number variation and on local ancestry impact on patterns of gene expression.
+This award was established thanks to a generous donation by Statistics alumnus David Frohardt-Lane (MS, 2000).